 We present two contrasting cases of cyclones in the IFS simulations.
-Cyclone 1 (C1) had cyclogenesis over the central Mediterranean and reached its mature stage at 0200 UTC on 14 December 2017 near the south coast of Greece (black dot in Fig. 11a).
-It has three major trajectory groups: (i) starting over central Europe and bending around the Alps before passing over Italy, (ii) starting over north Africa, and (iii) trajectories starting from over the Mediterranean Sea.
-On average, PV is mainly produced within the cyclone and the cyclonic PV (solid black line in Fig. 11c) accounts for 90% of the PV anomaly (PV), whereas the environment predominantly destroys PV (black dotted line in Fig. 11c).
+Cyclone 1 (C1) had cyclogenesis over the central Mediterranean and reached its mature stage at 02:00 UTC on 14 December 2017 near the south coast of Greece (black dot in Fig. 11a).
+It has three major trajectory groups: (i) starting over central Europe and bending around the Alps before passing over Italy, (ii) starting over north Africa, and (iii) starting over the Mediterranean Sea.
+On average, PV is mainly produced within the cyclone, and the cyclonic PV (solid black line in Fig. 11c) accounts for 90% of the PV anomaly (PV\), whereas the environment predominantly destroys PV (dotted black line in Fig. 11c).
 Furthermore, Fig. 11c shows the accumulated cyclonic (solid colored lines) and environmental (dotted colored lines) PV modifications due to individual diabatic processes.
-The main driving process of cyclonic PV production is convection (APV{CONVT}; solid orange line in Fig. 11c), which produces 1.85 PVU.
-The strong cyclonic PV production by convection is reduced by 1.05 PVU due radiative processes in the cyclone

-$(APV{RAD}; solid dark blue line in Fig. 11c)$.
-The sum of all cyclonic PV modifications (solid colored lines) yields the total PV gain inside the cyclone of 1 PVU (APVC, black solid line in Fig. 11c).
-Radiative processes in the environment (dotted dark
+The main driving process of cyclonic PV production is convection (APVCONVT; solid orange line in Fig. 11c), which produces 1.85 PVU.
+The strong cyclonic PV production by convection is reduced by 1.05 PVU due to radiative processes in the cyclone (APVRAD; solid dark blue line in Fig. 11c).
+The sum of all cyclonic PV modifications (solid colored lines) yields a total PV gain inside the cyclone of 1 PVU (APVC; solid black line in Fig. 11c).
+Radiative processes in the environment (dotted dark blue line in Fig. 11c) are the main source of environmental PV destruction.
+Overall, the three distinct airstreams of C1 have similar contributions of diabatic PV modification but enter C1 at different times.